 What happens during minimally invasive spine surgery?

-healthcare provider can help explain what to expect for your surgery.
-The following
+other factors.
+Your healthcare provider can help explain what to expect for your surgery.

 sedation.
 This will make you relaxed but awake during surgery.
 Or you may be given